On Typesetting Engines: A Programmer's Perspective

 HTML itself is cannot function as a typesetting engine, however, HTML & CSS (Cascading Style Sheets) together can be considered as a rudimentary typesetting engine.

-Although not as sophisticated as dedicated typesetting engines such as LaTeX or InDesign (opens in a new tab), HTML & CSS provide a flexible way to control the layout and appearance of text on web pages.
+Although not as sophisticated as dedicated typesetting engines such as LaTeX or InDesign, HTML & CSS provide a flexible way to control the layout and appearance of text on web pages.

 - HTML is used to define the structure of the content, such as headings, paragraphs, and lists.

-- CSS is used to style the HTML elements, controlling
+- CSS is used to style the HTML elements, controlling aspects like:

 By combining HTML & CSS, you can achieve a wide range of text formatting and layout effects.
 However, for more advanced typesetting tasks, such as complex mathematical equations or precise control over typography, dedicated typesetting engines may be more appropriate.